cu-library/ezproxy-config-lint/CHECKS.md

 #### Unknown directive

 An unknown directive was encountered.
-Linter directive checks are case-sensitive.
-Ensure that letter casing is correct.
+This can be caused by a typo in the directive.
+You can check the list of possible directives in the [OCLC documentation](https://help.oclc.org/Library_Management/EZproxy/Configure_resources).

 ---------